 Cloves are aromatic and used in pumpkin pie, but also as a spice in rice pilaf.
 Stick cloves into an orange and its aroma fills the air.
 Clove packs were often used to pack a toothache because it has anti-inflammatory properties.

-Ginger is a root, very zesty and works well in pepper steak, Asian food, and on carrots and sweet potatoes.
+Ginger is a very zesty root and works well in pepper steak, Asian food, and on carrots and sweet potatoes.
 When you buy it fresh, freeze it and grate it as needed in cooking.
 It adds punch to cookies and even to humus.
 Ground ginger is not a substitute for fresh.

 Mahlab is made from the dried extract kernel of a sour cherry.
 Typically its ground and its used in making ka’ak, a round Syrian cracker.
-Nutty and sour, it tastes like a combination f bitter almonds and sour cherries.
+Nutty and sour, it tastes like a combination of bitter almonds and sour cherries.